JSC-TechMinds/acdu-support-library/README.md

 [![Donate](https://img.shields.io/badge/donate-PayPal-blueviolet.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SESX9ABM7V8KA&source=url)
 ![ACDU_V2](https://github.com/JSC-electronics/acdu-support-library/blob/bcd0f757ce4ca1667f882ca5b78d6a925fbf2f98/documentation/ACDU-V2.png)

-The ACDU is a unit that contains one power output for DC motor or other DC load, two digital 12V inputs, one analog input and a connector for an OLED display.
-In addition, DS18B20 temperature sensors can be connected (5 in total).
+The ACDU is a unit that contains one power output for a DC motor or other DC load, two digital 12V inputs, one analog input, and a connector for an OLED display.
+Additionally, it can connect to DS18B20 temperature sensors (up to five in total).

 This configuration makes it suitable for automation tasks such as: